Myrmex/overview/cadmus/dev/concepts/lookup.md

   // human-friendly ID for sites
   site: {
     typeId: METADATA_PART_TYPEID,
-    name: 'hid',
+    name: 'eid',
   },
 };
 ```

-This definition says that there is a lookup type named `site` which draws its pins named `hid` (=human friendly ID) from parts of type metadata.
-So, any item having a metadata part with a `hid` name/value pair will be eligible as a link target.
+This definition says that there is a lookup type named `site` which draws its pins named `eid` (=entity ID) from parts of type metadata.
+So, any item having a metadata part with an `eid` name/value pair will be eligible as a link target.

 (2) ensure that the site item facet has a `MetadataPart`, and that the inscription facet has a `PinLinksPart`.

 (3) whenever you need to link an inscription to a site:

-- ensure that the site item has a metadata part, with its human friendly ID in a pair with name=`hid`, and value equal to the desired ID (e.g. `epidauros`).
+- ensure that the site item has a metadata part, with its human friendly ID in a pair with name=`eid`, and value equal to the desired ID (e.g. `epidauros`).
 - add a pin links part to the inscription item, and pick as link type the one named `site`.
 Note that this `site` type is automatically inferred from the index lookup definitions defined in your project.
 Once you have picked this type, just type some letters to fetch a list of matching site human-friendly IDs; so, you can type `ep` and immediately find `epidauros`.
-If you pick this from the lookup list, a link will be added from the inscription to the site which contains a metadata part with a `hid` metadatum equal to `epidauros`.
+If you pick this from the lookup list, a link will be added from the inscription to the site which contains a metadata part with an `eid` metadatum equal to `epidauros`.

-Note that the PinLinksPart gets injected the constant object of type `IndexLookupDefinitions`, and allows users to pick any of its properties as the lookup source.
+Note that `PinLinksPart` gets injected the constant object of type `IndexLookupDefinitions`, and allows users to pick any of its properties as the lookup source.
 So, you can add several lookup definitions and let the user pick the one he wants as the scope of his search.

 Getting this object injected is simple: just add this parameter to your component's constructor parameters: